Product strategy / BEhavioral Design

 But research revealed something deeper: most users didn't just lack visibility into their gap — they had no frame of reference for what it meant for their future.
 Seeing a shortfall in dollars wasn't enough.
 What moved them was understanding the consequence — that without change, their savings would run out.
 This shifted the design direction from "here is your gap" to "here is your future" — expanding the visualization to trace both accumulation and decumulation, so users could see not just the gap, but exactly when and how their money would run out.

-From Gap to Future: The Visualization Model
+From Gap to Future:

 Many visual approaches effectively communicate the savings gap, but fall short of telling a full retirement readiness story — leaving users without a clear picture of when savings may run out or how their trajectory might change.
 Building on what research revealed, the design traces the full arc of users' saving years, retirement years, and the growth, accumulation, and decumulation of their savings.